MeganAlbee/MeganAlbee/README.md

 ## 👋 Hi, I’m @MeganAlbee
 I am passionate about learning about all things data analytics and growing my skillset through hands-on learning projects.
-I am currently working on showcasing a range of data projects, from working with a local homeless shelter to discover impacts on the length of stay to product experience analytics for a sizeable Missoula-based map application.
+I am currently working on showcasing a range of data projects, from working with a local homeless shelter to discover impacts on the length of stay and a product experience analytics projectfor a sizeable Missoula-based map application.

 - 🌱 Growing my skills in R, SQL, Python, Tableau, SAS, AWS, and more!